mizzioisf/openhospital-client/README.md

 # ![](./oh.ico) OH - Open Hospital Portable | Client

 OH - Open Hospital (https://www.open-hospital.org/en/) is a free and open source software for healthcare data management.
-Its portable version (Open Hospital Portable) allows you to take along with you Open Hospital and run it on any computer, keeping the data you have saved.
+Its portable version allows you to take along with you Open Hospital and run it on any computer, keeping the data you have saved.
 With this distribution we also hope to reach the goal to make Open Hospital easily installable so that even somebody with no experience of Java or MySQL can try or use it.

 Open Hospital can run on any computer and it is easily possible to move the installation on another computer or even run it from a USB stick or drive.
 All you have to do